ginkgobioworks/gen/examples/externally_edited_files/geneious_engineering.md

 gen update --gb Tn5_edited.gb
 ```

 This will incorporate changes made in Geneious to the database.
-The LOCUS tag is used to identify the sequence to use.
+The LOCUS tag is used to identify the sequence to update.

 Now we are free to export to GFA, etc. for further analysis.